awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

    1. For **Major engine version** choose the version of your DB instance\.

-   For more information, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.
+   For more information, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

 1. Add the OEM option to the option group, and configure the option settings\.
-For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
-For more information about each setting, see [OEM Database Option Settings](#Appendix.Oracle.Options.OEM_DBControl.Options)\.
+For more information about adding options, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+For more information about each setting, see [OEM Database option settings](#Appendix.Oracle.Options.OEM_DBControl.Options)\.
 **Note**
 If you add the OEM option to an existing option group that is already attached to one or more Oracle 19c, Oracle 18c, or Oracle 12c DB instances, a brief outage occurs while all the DB instances are automatically restarted\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
 When you add the OEM option for an Oracle 19c, Oracle 18c, or Oracle 12c DB instance, a brief outage occurs while your DB instance is automatically restarted\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 **Note**
 You can also use the AWS CLI to add the OEM option\.
-For examples, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+For examples, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

 ## Using OEM Database<a name="Appendix.Oracle.Options.OEM_DBControl.Using"></a>